 Check your mobile data plans to ensure they allow enough data for uploading images to the system.
 A 1GB plan should be adequate.

 Use the training and support resources

 An important consideration when deciding on a job management software provider is the level of training and support provided.
-After all, adopting a system like this is a big investment, which can really pay off if properly implemented.
-It’s in your best interest to ensure you’re using the system to its full potential in order to see the return on investment.
+After all, adopting a system like this is a significant investment, which can pay off big time if properly implemented.
+It’s in your best interest to ensure you’re using the system to its full potential to see the return on investment.

-Make sure you select a provider which offers comprehensive training and support.
-The best providers will assign you a dedicated account manager who has a wealth of knowledge and will be committed to showing you how to customise the software to meet the needs of your unique business.
+Make sure you select a provider who offers comprehensive training and support.
+The best providers will assign you a dedicated account manager who has a wealth of knowledge and will be committed to showing you how to customise the software to meet your unique business needs.

 Learning new technology can take time.
 That’s why we encourage all our new clients to get a head start with our interactive online tutorials, video tutorials, webinars, Help pages, and written tutorials.
 These are a great way to reinforce the learning between training sessions with their AroFlo consultant.

 AroFlo’s website, help files and videos are very easy to use.
 Kate (Customer Service Rep) did an awesome job in keeping us on track as we went cold turkey by not taking over any of the old company’s systems.
 We went from zero to invoicing in the matter of a couple of weeks.

 We discussed our requirements and the way we currently worked with AroFlo staff, reviewed your tutorials and arranged an online demo.
 We reviewed the material with staff and obtained commitment and feedback from them.
 Once signed up, we worked through the training modules and provided training for staff.